-If things start to go badly for her and Mr Richards, then Isabelle Grey will try to escape using the fast motor boat.
+If things start to go badly for Mr Richards and entourage, Isabelle Grey will try to escape using the fast motor boat.
 Should they try to follow her, she will do her best to shake them off.
 She does not wish to fight.

-If she gets away, and Mr Richards are defeated, she will then proceed to plunder his companies, transfer all money to the Octopus and destroy any evidence of their involvement.
+If she gets away, and Mr Richards is defeated, she will then proceed to plunder his companies and transfer all money to the Octopus before destroying any evidence of their involvement.
 She will then arrange for a new identity and start again somewhere else.

-Miss Grey on her part will have the Octopus look into the background of the characters, and they will come back later to haunt the characters.
+Miss Grey will have the Octopus look into the characters, and likely make trouble for them at a later date.